umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/README.md

 The steps outlined in this article applies to moderne Umbraco from version 10 and later versions.

-Are you upgrading to or from Umbraco 6, 7 or 8, find the approipriate guide below:
+Are you upgrading to a minor for Umbraco 6, 7 or 8 you can find the appropriate guide below:

 {% content-ref url="migrate-from-umbraco-7-to-8.md" %} migrate-from-umbraco-7-to-8.md {% endcontent-ref %}